hangyas/telegram_bot/README.md

 When running your bot in `serve` mode, the bot will favour executing any methods by sending a response as part of the Telegram request, rather than executing a new request.

+### White/blacklists

+However it's not part of the API you can set black or white lists in the bot's constructor to filter your users by username.
+`whitelist`: if user is not present on the list (or doesn't have username) the message wont be handled `blacklist`: if user is present on the list the message wont be handled

 ## Installation

 Add this to your application's `shard.yml`: